vignettes/01-Introduction.Rmd

 In the library convey this rule is implemented by the function

-which uses the R function deriv
+contrastinf which uses the R function deriv to

 compute the formal partial derivatives \(\frac{\partial g}{\partial T_i}\).